 Let’s be honest here.
 These protests against company shuttles have nothing to do with traffic problems.
-They are all about 2 of our most base emotions: fear and envy.
+They are all about two of our most base emotions: fear and envy.

 Fear that the tech rush is transforming this city, just like the gold rush did in centuries past.
 Fear that this influx of newcomers will price the regulars out of it.
 And envy that while the hipsters are struggling to make ends meet as tattoo artists, social workers and aspiring writers, these techies next door are making six figures and living the dream.
 Anyone who thinks that these shuttle protests are actually about transportation issues, is completely missing the point.

 The first, I can sympathize with.
 I love San Francisco, and chose to live here, because of the amazing diversity of its people.
 I enjoy the rich experience of interacting everyday with people across the entire spectrum; techies, yuppies, party animals, starving artists and bleeding hearts.
 It’s what gives the city its character, and I want to help keep it that way.